Chinna Poove Mella Pesu: Production

 Though Robert–Rajasekar wanted newcomers for the film, they yielded to the producer's wish to cast an established actor.
-R. Sarathkumar originally had a role, but was replaced by Prabhu.
+R. Sarathkumar was originally cast as the lead actor, but was replaced by Prabhu.

 Soundtrack

 The music was composed by S. A. Rajkumar in his debut.
 He also wrote the lyrics.
 Over one-and-a-half lakh cassettes were sold as of September 1987.